Petrak Family Chiropractic Center

 • Herniated discs: sciatica is the most common symptom of a herniated disc.
 When the soft, gelatinous material within the discs leaks out, it presses against, and pinches, the contiguous nerve root.

 • Lumbar spinal stenosis: this condition is quite common in people over the age of 60, as it tends to occur naturally in the aging process.
 Lumbar spinal stenosis is the narrowing of the spinal canal; the narrowing of the open spaces in the spine.
-Sciatica is a main symptom of this condition
+Sciatica is a primary symptom of this condition

 • Pregnancy: even pregnancies can cause sciatica in some cases.
 During the growth of a child, a woman’s body changes rapidly and significantly.
 Sometimes these rapid changes result in pinched nerves that cause sciatica.

-• Injury or infection: significant injuries or infections of the lower spine have potential to cause sciatica.
+• Injury or infection: significant injuries or infections of the lower spine have the potential to cause sciatica.
 However, injuries must be somewhat significant, unless the patient suffers from osteoporosis or another condition that would otherwise make the spine weak.

 How Does Chiropractic Help With Sciatica?

-The majority of disorders that cause sciatica start with subluxations (aka misalignments in the spine).
-Since sciatica is merely a symptom of a larger issue, chiropractors don’t necessarily treat sciatica — they treat the root issue of the cause.
-In my practice, I usually use several different adjusting techniques.
+At Petrak Family Chiropractic Center, we use several different adjusting techniques.
 There are a few different types of traction (to help take pressure off of the disc), and/or soft tissue release techniques to relax some of the musculature around the problem area.
 These techniques and modalities are dependent on the exam and my findings.
-I start by properly diagnosing what’s causing the sciatica, since this factor will drastically change the treatment method.
-Once a cause is determined, I’ll create a customized treatment plan specifically tailored to the patient’s needs.
+We start by properly diagnosing what’s causing the sciatica since this factor will drastically change the treatment method.
+Once a cause is determined, we’ll create a customized treatment plan specifically tailored to the patient’s needs.

 If you or a loved one suffer from the nerve pain of sciatica, it’s important to get it checked out before it becomes a debilitating issue.
 Get in touch today to schedule an initial consultation and to start down the road to a healthier you.